 In Indian and Asian cuisine, turmeric is ground and incorporated into curry powder.
 Its golden colour and wafting aroma promise a rich and flavourful taste to any food.
 But, more importantly turmeric and it’s natural compound, curcumin aids in healthy digestion.

 How does turmeric work?
-Hailed as digestive healing spice in Ayurvedic medicine, turmeric promotes anti-inflammatory and antioxidant benefits for improved gut health and better digestibility.
-Old research also show that this yellow spice also has prebiotic property that support gut health .
-Hence, turmeric may even play a key role for treating digestive inflammatory conditions like your irritable bowel syndrome.
+Hailed as digestive healing spice in Ayurvedic medicine, turmeric promotes improved gut health and better digestibility.
+Old research also show that this yellow spice also has prebiotic property that supports gut health .
+Hence, turmeric may even play a key role for treating digestive inflammatory conditions.

 Boosts your immune system*

 The body’s immune system is naturally made to ward off infections through its key fighters such as your macrophages, lymphocytes and natural killer cells.
 However, not all the time can it handle attacks on the body and may need an immunity boost on occasion, especially among special populations.
 Stress of daily activities, lack of sleep and deficiencies in vitamins can also lower the body’s immune system.

 Studies have recently hinted at the possible antiviral and antibacterial properties as Curcumin C3 Complex may boost the body’s immune function and helps fight off infections .

 Novel research provide an interesting view on the role of curcumin on immune health.
 Curcumin C3 Complex beefs up your immune system by helping recruit the body’s natural immune cells.
 This immune-balancing compound also delivers antiviral and anti-bacterial benefits that keep infection at bay.

 *EFSA Health Claims – M-2008-1061 – 4014 | 4009